DavoDC/Resoulve/README.md

 - locations having dynamic events
 - a visual interface to ease gameplay

-This game was made by me, David Charkey
+This game was made by me, David Charkey.
-My email is "contact@example.com"
+My email is "contact@example.com".